Osprey: Production-Ready Agentic AI for Safety-Critical Control Systems: Case Studies

+The Advanced Light Source (ALS) at Lawrence Berkeley National Laboratory is a third-generation synchrotron facility with a mature EPICS control system and hundreds of thousands of addressable process variables.
+Osprey has been deployed as the \textit{ALS Accelerator Assistant}~\cite{hellert2025agenticai}, where it interacts with the production control infrastructure, resolves operator intent across the PV namespace, retrieves historical data from the archiver appliance, and executes approved procedures under facility safety constraints.
+This environment provides a stringent validation of the framework's ability to translate high-level natural-language goals into safe, reproducible, multi-stage operational workflows.

+A representative example is a complete hysteresis measurement of insertion device (ID) gap versus vertical beam size.
+An operator issued the following single natural-language request:

-\begin{quote} \textit{"Get the minimum and maximum value of all ID gap values in the three days.
-Then write a script which moves each ID from maximum to minimum gap and back while measuring the vertical beam size at beamline 3.1.
-Sample the gap range with 30 points, wait 5s after each new setpoint for the ID to settle and measure the beamsize 5 times at 5Hz.
-Return a hysteresis plot beam size vs gap."} \end{quote}
+\begin{quote} \textit{``Get the minimum and maximum value of all ID gap values in the last three days.
+Then write a script which moves each ID from maximum to minimum gap and back while measuring the vertical beam size at beamline~3.1.
+Sample the gap range with 30 points, wait 5\,s after each new setpoint for the ID to settle, and measure the beam size 5 times at 5\,Hz.
+Return a hysteresis plot of beam size versus gap.''} \end{quote}

-This query illustrates the kind of complex, multi-step orchestration that the framework supports.
-It requires historical data analysis, parameter sweeps, synchronized diagnostics, and scientific visualization, all subject to operational safety requirements in a production environment.
-Tasks of this kind would typically require an expert operator a couple of hours to identify the correct control system variables, retrieve historical data, and handcraft the measurement scripts.
-By contrast, the framework generates and executes the entire workflow automatically from a single natural language request.

-A distinctive aspect of this example is the chaining of multiple Python-based capabilities generated dynamically by the system.
-Historical data analysis is carried out by Python code produced on the fly by a language model, with its results passed into a subsequent Python generation step that creates the measurement script.
-The script embeds these values into a safe control procedure.
-Crucially, this process is orchestrated in a general way rather than relying on fixed templates, demonstrating that the framework can reliably compose complex, multi-stage Python workflows in unpredictable scenarios.

-The deployment integrates a diverse set of data and control sources.
-The system resolves user instructions into relevant control system variables out of a space of more than 10,000 channels, retrieves historical time-series data spanning years of operations, and interacts in real time with the accelerator’s process control layer.
-Each of these services is encapsulated as a capability that can be invoked, combined, and reused within an execution plan.